Short story about a downturn in fortune.

 “I miss his voice.
 I miss his laughter.
 He’s not real, but at the time he was very real.”
 Tracy cried in her daughter’s arms.

-‘Michael’ escaped capture, his trail deleted.
+‘Michael’ escaped capture, his online profile now deleted.

-“Okay, Mr James Cameron we’re on to you.
+“Okay, Mr James Cameron, we’re on to you.
 Come on Ace, let’s catch this bastard.”